-The issue of persistence and uptake of recombinant DNA, when ingested, is not unique or specific to Application A592, but rather is a general issue that has been the subject of extensive consideration and publication over the last 15 plus years.
-The issue was first addressed at the international level in 1991 by a joint FAO/WHO expert consultation which looked at strategies for assessing the safety of foods produced by biotechnology (WHO 1991).
-It was concluded that as DNA from all living organisms is structurally similar, the presence of recombinant DNA in food products, in itself, poses no additional health risk to consumers.
-Similar conclusions have been reached by other expert consultations and intergovernmental bodies which have been convened specifically to address the issue of the presence of antibiotic resistance genes in foods (WHO 1993, Karenlampi 1996).
-The safety of recombinant-DNA in foods has also been considered in a number of comprehensive literature reviews, where it has also been concluded that the scientific information available to date does not indicate any safety concerns (Jonas et al 2001, Gaye & Gillespie 2005, Flachowsky et al 2007, EFSA 2007).
+The issue of persistence and uptake of recombinant DNA, when ingested, is a general issue that has been the subject of extensive consideration and publication for more than 15 years.
+Based on these deliberations and prolonged scientific discourse, the consensus is that as DNA from all living organisms is structurally similar, the presence of recombinant DNA in food products, in itself, poses no additional health risk to consumers (WHO 1991, WHO 1993, Karenlampi 1996, Jonas et al 2001, Gaye & Gillespie 2005, Flachowsky et al 2007, EFSA 2007)3.